Bundesliga: RB Leipzig's biggest chance yet to beat Bayern Munich | DW | 02.04.2021

 "It's no surprise that there is interest in him, but he doesn't give me the impression he wants to pack his bags tomorrow," he said.
 "He has room to shape things here and he knows he can develop himself.
 He's developed our players and formed them into a team which can take on anybody."

-Naby Keita left for Liverpool, Timo Werner signed for Chelsea and Dayot Upamecano will join Bayern next season.
-Now, reports in England suggest that Upemacano's central defensive partner Ibrahima Konaté could also be Anfield bound.
+Naby Keita left for Liverpool, Timo Werner signed with Chelsea and Dayot Upamecano will join Bayern next season.
+Now, reports in England suggest that Upemacano's central defensive partner Ibrahima Konate could also be Anfield bound.

 Marcel Sabitzer, Marcel Halstenberg, Willi Orban and Emil Forsberg are all entering the final year of their contracts and, at least in the case of German international Halstenberg, extension negotiations are reported to have stalled over salary demands.
 Even sporting director Markus Krösche was among the candidates for the sporting director role at Schalke before ruling himself out.